The Science Behind Size Exclusion Chromatography

 Applications of CEC

-- Separation of small peptides, proteins, and ions.
+Separation of small peptides, proteins, and ions.

-- Used in clinical diagnostics and biopharmaceuticals.
+Plays a role in clinical diagnostics and biopharmaceuticals.

 Key Factors Affecting Chromatographic Separation